 De Pere, WI, May 16, 2008 --(PR.com

-Mr. Allen is one of the heirs to the Allen Dairy Farm outside of Green Bay, Wisconsin, and a figurehead in the movement against the electrocution of animals.
-He spent months in a heated court battle with the Wisconsin Public Service Corporation.
+Mr. Allen is one of the heirs (second generation on) to the Allen Dairy Farm outside of Green Bay, Wisconsin, and a leader in the movement against the electrical pollution of animals.

 (Electrocution of America: Is Your Utility Company Out to Kill You? by Russ Allen;

 ISBN: 0-9779685-0-2; $22.95; soft cover; 5½ x 8½; 498 pages; GLENMORE BOOKS)